ilg-physics-ucsb/physics4l-manual/4LSite/lab4.md

 Transistors have three leads:

 In general, transistors can be used in a variety of modes.
 In this lab, we will use them in the *charge collector* mode, which allows them to operate like a switch.
-In charge collector mode, current is blocked between the collector and emitter terminals *unless* there is a sufficient voltage between the base and the emitter.
+In charge collector mode, current is blocked between the collector and emitter terminals *unless* there is a sufficient voltage between the base and the emitter, often called a *bias* voltage.
 We can use this by creating a situation that causes voltage on the base terminal to rise and fall very quickly, leading to the collector-emitter current being turned on and off at a high frequency.

 :::Figure trans xl
 ![](../imgs/Lab4/trans.png)